 Is TSB a Crypto-Friendly Bank?

 Starling Bank doesn’t have a policy against cryptocurrencies.
-However, the international payments provider they work with doesn’t support the purchase of crypto through the credit and debit cards they issue.
+However, the international payment provider they work with doesn’t support the purchase of crypto through the credit and debit cards they issue.
 Plus, other systems and policies seem to prevent the buying, selling and exchanging of crypto.

 Is Starling a Crypto-Friendly Bank?